Triumph Tiger 800 - Converting to Tubeless Tyres

 40 minutes the wheel can be rotated round without fear of the Goop running so the next 4 spokes can be sealed.
 It is

-shows the goop freshly applied.
-Goop shrinks as it dries so after 3 hours I had to apply a second coat on some spokes.
+below shows the goop freshly applied.
+Goop shrinks as it dries so after 3 hours I had to apply a second coat on some

-Goop should fully harden in 72 hours, I was going on holiday so I applied 1 or 2 thick layers and left my wheels off the bike
+spokes.
+Goop should fully harden in 72 hours, I was going on holiday so I applied 1 or 2 thick layers and left my wheels

-for 4 weeks.
-At the same time I fitted the 8mm Tubless Valves with plenty of Goop to seal them in place.
+off the bike for 4 weeks.
+At the same time I fitted the 8mm Tubeless Valves with plenty of Goop to seal them in place.

 Why did I choose the Goop option?
 I like the existing write-ups, it is a waterproof adhesive not a sealant, being clear I